tektechnologies/Instructor-Prep/301/week_1/class_04/class_4.md

 ## Lab Review

 - Make drawing of where are app is now with state and props passing
-- Yesterday's lab was tough.
 - Use today's code review to go over a particular pain point that most of the class struggled with.

 ## Hour Two

-## Break 1

 ### Shred Talk